rizwan3d/PhpThoughts/README.md

 - Socket Server and Client.
 - Powerful Cli.
 - Based on onion architecture.
-- HTTP message interfaces (PSR-7)
+- HTTP message interfaces (PSR-7).
-- HTTP Server Request Handlers, Middleware (PSR-15)
+- HTTP Server Request Handlers, Middleware (PSR-15).
-- Autoloader (PSR-4)
+- Autoloader (PSR-4).
-- Logger (PSR-3)
+- Logger (PSR-3).
-- Code styles (PSR-12)
+- Code styles (PSR-12).
-- Single action controllers
+- Single action controllers.
-- Input validation
+- Input validation.
-- Console Commands
+- Console Commands.
+- Swager (Auto Generate).

 PhpThoughts is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb combination of simplicity, elegance, and innovation gives you a complete toolset required to build any application with which you are tasked.